ETHZ MAS Urban Design: Inclusive Urbanism and Migration 2017-2019

 Afentouli Eirini, Alnashmi Jassim, Bansal Simran, Gkotsopoulou Georgia, Gonzalez Palos Andrea, Gusain Dhruv, Joshi Akash, Kontinou Chimou Stefania, Leelasiriwong Fai, Meloni Beatrice, Patel Caitanya, Skate-Patel Rima, Pierrakou Chrysoula, Sakellaropoulou Kalliopi, Vargas Mondragon Mariana, Zachariadi Alexandra, Zhang Yihan (2018-2019).

-To be published in Dec.2019 “Migrant Marseille-Architectures of Social Segregation and Urban Inclusivity” (Berlin: Ruby Press) with Marc Angélil and Something Fantastic.
+Some of these works are published in “Migrant Marseille-Architectures of Social Segregation and Urban Inclusivity” (Berlin: Ruby Press, 2020) with Marc Angélil and Something Fantastic.

 2017-2019, Director, in collaboration with Something Fantastic and le Bureau des Guides 13, ETHZ.